rydmike/squircle_study/README.md

 The performance impact of using **any** other shape than **RoundedRectangleBorder** has been mentioned, at least Tweet comments.
 They typically mention the **FigmaSquircle**, even for just the SDK **ContinuousRectangleBorder**, but even more so for the `figma_squircle`.
 The **performance impact** of the shapes should be studied further.
 See **Appendix A**, at the end of the study report for more info.

-All studied shapes do not have an outline border option.
-Some may not implement linear interpolation correctly, and probably none of them implement shape transform from one `ShapeBorder` to another Flutter SDK `ShapeBorder`, like most Flutter SDK `ShapeBorder`s do.
+Some shapes may not implement linear interpolation correctly, and probably none of them implement shape transform from one `ShapeBorder` to another Flutter SDK `ShapeBorder`, like most Flutter SDK `ShapeBorder`s do.
 A proper Flutter iOS squircle shape should do all of these things correctly.

-The studied shapes that can draw an outline, all except **SquircleBorder PR** and **SquircleStadiumBorder PR** that never had any border option, seem to produce varying results concerning how thick the border visually appears to be at same thickness values.
-Might be an idea to look into why.
-The key part is of course that an official Squricle should use same principle as current Flutter `OutlinedBorder` shapes.
+Currently only shapes `RoundedRectangleBorder`, `StadiumBorder`, `BeveledRectangleBorder` and the updated `SquircleBorder` and `SquircleStadiumBorder` appears to handle `strokeAlign` on the used `BorderSide` correctly.

 ### TODOs